-If you suffer from reduced kidney or liver function, always consult your doctor before using Buplex.
-Your doctor will advise you accordingly.
+If you suffer from reduced kidney or liver function, your doctor will advise you accordingly.

-If you take more Buplex than you should
+If you take more Buplex Rx than you should

-If you have taken more Buplex than you should, or if a child has taken this medicine by accident, always contact a doctor or your nearest hospital to get an opinion of the risk and advice on action to be taken.
+If you have taken more Buplex Rx than you should, or if a child has taken this medicine by accident, always contact a doctor or your nearest hospital to get an opinion of the risk and advice on action to be taken.